-[Editor's Note: This is part six of Mark Keating's ongoing history of the origins and evolution of organic agriculture; how the organic community and the USDA eventually came together to create the national organic standards; their subsequent implementation; and the fallout felt through to the present day.]
+[Editor’s Note: This is part six of Mark Keating’s 11-part series of the origins and evolution of organic agriculture; how the organic community and the USDA eventually came together to create the national organic standards; their subsequent implementation, and the fallout felt through to the present day.]

 “Democracy is the worst form of government you can live with, until you’ve tried all the rest.”—Winston Churchill

 Feb 12, 2010.
 How the Purity of Product Came to Triumph Over the Integrity of Process